sebastian-s-moreno/Client/docs/02-gui-testing.md

 - That there is a clickable play button in the iframe
 - That the name of the video in the iframe is what we expect

+Now, you will be using what you learned to solve some tasks by yourself.
+Next up - [More GUI testing](02-more-gui-testing.md)